ROCm/HIP/docs/reference/kernel_language.md

 ## Independent Thread Scheduling

-The hardware support for independent thread scheduling introduced in certain architectures supporting Cuda allows threads to progress independently of each other and enables intra-warp synchronizations that were previously not allowed.
+The hardware support for independent thread scheduling introduced in certain architectures supporting CUDA allows threads to progress independently of each other and enables intra-warp synchronizations that were previously not allowed.

 HIP does not support this type of scheduling.

 ## Profiler Counter Function

-The Cuda `__prof_trigger()` instruction is not supported.
+The CUDA `__prof_trigger()` instruction is not supported.

 ## Assert